Documenting the American South Logo

 Rita Jackson Samuels, April 30, 1974.
 Interview A-0077.

-The Growing Presence of African Americans in Georgia's Government: Rita Jackson Samuels, Coordinator of the Governor's Council on Human Relations in Atlanta, GA, describes her role in expanding the presence of African Americans in Georgia's state government.
+The Growing Presence of African Americans in Georgia's Government: Rita Jackson Samuels, coordinator of the Governor's Council on Human Relations in Atlanta, Georgia, describes her role in expanding the presence of African Americans in Georgia's state government.

 Interviewee: Rita Jackson Samuels Interviewer: Jack Bass, Walter DeVries